History of Harrison Barnes in Timeline

 Harrison Barnes

 Harrison Barnes is a professional basketball player currently playing for the San Antonio Spurs in the NBA.
-Drafted 7th overall in 2012 by the Golden State Warriors after playing college basketball at the University of North Carolina, Barnes won an NBA championship with the Warriors in 2015.
-He also won a gold medal representing the United States at the 2016 Summer Olympics.
+Drafted 7th overall by the Golden State Warriors in 2012, he played college basketball at the University of North Carolina.
+He achieved success early in his career, winning an NBA championship with the Warriors in 2015.
+Additionally, Barnes secured a gold medal as part of the U.S. Olympic basketball team in 2016.

 May 30, 1992: Harrison Barnes Born